 • depression.

-Increased testosterone in women is reduced by taking drugs that affect blood glucose levels: Siofor, Veroshpiron, Glucofage.
-With an imbalance of the hormonal background, you cannot self-medicate, because it is very easy to disrupt the endocrine system.
-It is forbidden to abruptly stop taking hormonal drugs.
-When synthetic analogues enter the body, the production of its own hormones decreases.
-With a sharp end to the intake of the gland, the organs do not have time to get involved in the work, and a major failure occurs in the work of the internal systems.
+Elevated testosterone in women is reduced by taking drugs that affect blood glucose levels: Siofor, Veroshpiron, Glucophage.
+If you have a hormonal imbalance, you should not self-medicate, because it is very easy to disrupt the endocrine system.
+It is forbidden to abruptly stop taking hormonal medications.
+When synthetic analogs enter the body, the production of its own hormones decreases.
+When the intake of the gland is abruptly completed, the organs do not have time to start working, and a major failure occurs in the functioning of the internal systems.

 Diet

-A balanced diet, which does not provoke sharp jumps in glucose and does not lead to obesity, has a positive effect on the hormonal background.
-With increased testosterone in women, you must adhere to the following diet:
+A balanced diet, which does not provoke sudden surges in glucose and does not lead to obesity, has a positive effect on hormonal levels.
+With increased testosterone in women, it is necessary to adhere to the following diet:

 • Don't eat animal fats.
-Product replacement - polyunsaturated fatty acids, which are found in flaxseed, fatty fish.
+A replacement product is polyunsaturated fatty acids, which are found in flaxseed and fatty fish.

-• Drink a cup of natural coffee in the morning.
+• In the morning, drink a cup of natural coffee.

-• In the diet, about 50% of food should be represented by vegetables and fruits.
+• In the diet, about 50% of food should be vegetables and fruits.

-• Eat medium-fat dairy products: cheese, sour cream, cream, cottage cheese.
+• Eat medium-fat dairy products: feta cheese, sour cream, cream, cottage cheese.

 • Meals should be at regular intervals.
-Avoid long breaks and the development of hunger, in this state, androgen secretion increases.
+Avoid long breaks and the development of feelings of hunger; in this condition, the secretion of androgens increases.

-• Eat complex carbohydrates: cereals, durum wheat pasta, cereals.
+• Eat complex carbohydrates: porridge, durum wheat pasta, cereals.

-The concentration of androgen is reduced by products with estrogenic activity.
-Next to them in the table is food that increases the level of the male sex hormone - it is better to refuse it:
+Androgen concentrations are reduced by products that have estrogenic activity.
+Next to them in the table is a food that increases the level of male sex hormone - it is better to avoid it:

 Folk remedies

-The increased level of testosterone in women can be reduced by taking infusions and decoctions from medicinal plants, their fruits:
+Elevated testosterone levels in women can be reduced by taking infusions and decoctions of medicinal plants and their fruits:

-1. Dwarf palm reduces androgen secretion.
-Take 1 tsp. dried fruits, pour 250 ml of boiling water over them, let it brew in a sealed container for 30 minutes.
+1. Palma reduces androgen secretion.
+Take 1 tsp. dried fruits, pour 250 ml of boiling water over them, let them brew in a sealed container for 30 minutes.
 Take 100 ml twice a day.

-2. Pour 20 g of dry chopped licorice rhizome with 500 ml of boiling water.
-The product must be insisted in a thermos for 2-3 hours.
+2. Pour 20 g of dry crushed licorice rhizome with 500 ml of boiling water.
+The product must be infused in a thermos for 2-3 hours.
 Strain the infusion, drink 100 ml twice a day.

-If the androgen level is not too high, the fair sex will feel mood changes, bouts of increased physical activity.
-Hair may grow above the lip, on the arms and legs.
-With serious deviations, hypotrophy of the mammary glands, expansion of the shoulder girdle, gait changes.
-An increased concentration of testosterone affects the reproductive system of women - it can cause ovarian diseases, lead to infertility.
-Hormonal disorders lead to the development of diabetes mellitus, pathologies of the heart and blood vessels.
+If the androgen level is not too high, the fair sex will experience mood changes and bouts of increased physical activity.
+Hair may grow above the lip, arms and legs.
+With serious deviations, hypotrophy of the mammary glands, expansion of the shoulder girdle, and gait changes are observed.
+An increased concentration of testosterone affects the reproductive system of women - it can cause ovarian diseases and lead to infertility.
+Hormonal imbalances lead to the development of diabetes mellitus, pathologies of the heart and blood vessels.

 Video

-Select it, press Ctrl + Enter and we'll fix it!
+Select it, press Ctrl + Enter and we will fix everything!

 What else to read